 Sharpness, a combination of contrast and resolution, is a primary optical quality we are interested in.
 Photographers want, minimally, the option of keeping their subjects sharp.

-In the center of the frame, this lens is very sharp wide-open throughout the entire focal length range.
-At the focal length extents, very minor sharpness increase is realized by selecting a narrower aperture.
+In the center of the frame, this lens is sharp wide-open throughout the entire focal length range.
+At the focal length extents, minor sharpness increase is realized by selecting a narrower aperture.
 In the midrange, stopping down brings on more noticeable sharpness increase, at least at closer distances.

 In lens designs, light rays are increasingly bent as the image circle radius increases, and peripheral performance seldom matches the center of the frame performance.
-In this case, f/2.8 peripheral results at the wide and long ends are very good, and the midrange performance is only modestly lower.
+In this case, f/2.8 peripheral results at the wide and long ends are good, and the midrange performance is only modestly lower.
 Modest sharpness improvement is brought on by selecting a narrower aperture.

 Next, let's view some real-world examples.
 Below you will find sets of 100% resolution center of the frame crops captured in uncompressed RAW format using a Sony a7R III.
 The images were processed in Capture One using the Natural Clarity method with the sharpening amount set to only "30" on a 0-1000 scale.
 Note that even modestly-high sharpness settings are destructive to image details, hiding the true characteristics of a lens.